Writing Groups v Critique Groups

 I personally am a member of one writing group and one critique group.
-Apparently this is a little weird, but at my writing group we write.
+Apparently this is a little weird, but at my writing group we all write.
 The goal is to get together, encourage each other, work through writing problems together, and write together.
-We accomplish this by sprinting; we do 20 minutes of writing, and then 20 minutes of talking, in a cycle the whole time we are together.
+We accomplish all of this using 20 minutes of writing, and then 20 minutes of talking.

 As someone who is working towards a full-time professional writing career both of these groups are important.
-The writing group was a great group to start with, getting to know others in the area who enjoy writing as much as I do and GET the same problems that I talk about.
-My significant other listens when I talk about my latest writer's block or character motivation problem, but he doesn't write, and can only understand so much.
+The writing group was a great group to start with, getting to know others in the area who enjoy writing as much as I do and GET some of the same problems that I talk about.
+My SO listens when I talk about my latest writers block, or character motivation problem, but he doesn't write, and therefore can only understand so much.
 The emotional support of the writers group is amazing, and useful, and real.
 It's really good for my mental health as a writer.

-The critique group is great for turn around and developing a critical eye.
+The critique group is the best for my writing.
 Having a weekly deadline to edit 5k words has been one of the best things I have ever done to improve my writing turn around.
-Reviewing three pieces of ~5k each week has done wonders for realizing what I can do to improve my own writing.
-Then there's the actual feedback I receive on my pieces which have been amazing at bringing the pieces up another three levels.
+Looking at three pieces of ~5k each with a critical eye has done wonders for realizing exactly what I can do with my own writing for improvements.
+That's not even touching on how useful my critique groups comments have been.

 One of the best things I can recommend for a growing writer is finding and participating in both a writing and critique group.
 They can help bring any writer to the next level.